zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Celeste says, “I’ve put on these clothes and painte d my body” – put colored paint on her body – “this way to protest the treatment of  women.”
 “To protest” (protest) means to fight against something, to express your d isagreement of something, usually in public.
 Celeste says, “I want to send a message,” meaning I want to communicate my opinion, my ideas to someone else -  in this case, to people who see her at this protest that I guess she’s goin g to.

 Toshi says, “You’re crazy if you think people are g oing to take you seriously.”
 “You’re crazy” means that you have lost your mind, that you are not thinking properly.
-“You’re crazy if you think people are goi ng to take you seriously,” Toshi says.
+“You’re crazy if you think people are going to take you seriously,” Toshi says.
 “To take someone seriously” means to consider  what another person is doing or saying, and thinking that it’s a serious m essage.
 You don’t think that they’re silly or stupid or foolish.
 “To take someth ing seriously” can also mean to treat it as though it is an important thing, not ju st to ignore it or to think, “Oh, that’s not important.”

 Toshi says, “What you’re wearing is offensive and t hose messages painted on your body are hate speech.”
 If something is “offens ive” (offensive) it’s something that is insulting.
 It hurts other people’s feelings .
 It might be rude.
 It might make